-Continuing my tour of Spanish cheeses; this cheese is not quite as popular in the United States, but it is up there being one of the more well known Spanish cheeses throughout Europe.
+Continuing my tour of Spanish cheeses; this cheese is not quite as popular in the United States, but it is one of the more well known Spanish cheeses throughout Europe.

 Iberico, or queso Iberico, is a Spanish mixed-milk cheese that is typically aged anywhere from 6 - 12 months.
 And, as you might expect, being aged 6 months, it is a firm cheese.